dariodumlijan/photo-album/README.md

 # ESP32 Photo Frame

 A digital photo frame built with ESP32 that displays images from a MicroSD card on a 3.5" TFT touchscreen display.
+This project uses PlatformIO for development and dependency management.

 ## Hardware Requirements